Tom Burgis is a bestselling author and award-winning investigative reporter.

-Tom Burgis is an award-winning investigative reporter.
-Based in London after years as a foreign correspondent in South America and Africa, he is a long-standing member of the Financial Times’ investigations team.
-He has exposed major corruption scandals, covered terrorist attacks, coups and forgotten conflicts, and traced dirty money from the Kremlin to Washington.
-His journalism has won awards in the US and Asia and he has twice been shortlisted at the British Press Awards, the British Journalism Awards and the European Press Prize.
+After abandoning early efforts as a wandering poet, Tom served as a foreign correspondent in South America and Africa.
+He spent 16 years at the Financial Times, including as a long-standing member of the investigations team.
+He has exposed corruption scandals, covered terrorist attacks, coups, neo-Nazis and forgotten conflicts, and traced dirty money around the world.
+His journalism has won awards in the US, UK and Asia.

 His first book, The Looting Machine, was published in 2015.
 It revealed how the exploitation of Africa's vast natural resources condemns the continent to corruption, conflict and poverty.
 The New York Times called it a ‘brave, defiant book’.
 It won the Overseas Press Club of America's award for the year's best book on international affairs.

 Tom lives in London with his wife, daughter and son.
 He is working on his next book.